-Kitchener on the Grand River is the highest elevation for many miles around.
+• Kitchener on the Grand River is the highest elevation for many miles around.
 John Schneider Heritage House is a living history museum recreating life in the 19th century.
-A large German immigration brought with them their language, religion and cultural traditions.
+German immigrants brought with them their language, religion and cultural traditions.
 The world's second largest Oktoberfest outside of Munich brings oompah brass bands and German beer to the annual Thanksgiving party.
 The vote to change the former name of Berlin to Kitchener won by a slim margin.

 Be prepared to encounter horse and buggies trotting down the shoulder of roads and highways.
 There are over a dozen Old Order Mennonite communities in the Waterloo Region and Norfolk County.

-Amish buggies are one of many symbols that are essential to maintaining their society.
-Stratford.
+• Stratford.
 Best known for staging Shakespearean plays during the Stratford Festival.
 Multiple theatres around the city include the Festival Theatre, Avon Theatre and Tom Paterson Theatre.
-The City Hall sits on a triangular town square of Victorian-period design which incorporates space for market stalls, concert hall, police station, council chamber and fire hall that were more common multipurpose buildings.
+The City Hall sits on a triangular town square of Victorian-period design which incorporates market stalls, a concert hall, police station, council chamber and fire hall.
 Stratford is the hometown of Justin Bieber, a modern music icon.